-From almost 2 years (2006-2007 ), I was employed as video game designer with a large company in the Seattle area.
-There I worked on 4 shipped AAA+ titles for the Nintendo Gameboy Advance and the Nintendo DS.
+For 2 years (2006-2007 ), I was employed as video game designer with a large company in the Seattle area.
+There I worked on 4 shipped chart topping AAA+ titles for the Nintendo Gameboy Advance and the Nintendo DS.

-As time has passed and I have had the opportunity to wear many hats which has enabled me to see the video gaming world through different perspectives as: player, volunteer guide, blogger, writer and game designer.
-Throughout all of these experiences there has been one constant: a passion for virtual worlds and an unswerving advocacy for the casual gamer.
+As time has passed and I have had the opportunity to wear many hats which has enabled me to see the video gaming world through different lenses as: player, guild leader, volunteer guide, blogger, writer, game designer, and consultant.
+Throughout all of these experiences there has been one constant: a passion for virtual worlds.

 For the past few years, I have been focusing on writing about the infiltration of identity politics, neo-Marxism, and post-modernism of the video game industry and the video game media.